-We have found two sets of parameters that enable the model's steady state to closely match the chosen moments.11 The next subsection will provide more details on the closeness of that match and will discuss in detail the properties of the steady-state equilibrium for both cases.
+We have found two sets of parameters that enable the model's steady state to closely match the chosen moments.12 The next subsection will provide more details on the closeness of that match and will discuss in detail the properties of the steady-state equilibrium for both cases.
 Here we simply provide information on the parameter values.

 One case will be called the low-flexibility benchmark because it has a relatively low proportion of flexible-price firms.
-The other will be called the high-flexibility benchmark because it has a higher fraction of flexible price firms.
+The other will be called the high-flexibility benchmark because it has a higher fraction of flexible-price firms.
 The low-flexibility benchmark has the smallest fraction of flexible-price firms that allowed us to match the desired moments.
-The high-flexibility benchmark has roughly four times as many flexible-price firms and matched the data moments equally well.
+The high-flexibility benchmark has roughly twice as many flexible-price firms and matched the data moments equally well.
 In each case, the estimated idiosyncratic shock process required a large dispersion of productivity for the extreme states in order to match the fat tails of the empirical price change distribution.
 However, the two cases required very different upper bounds on the cost distribution as well as very different transition matrices.
+Importantly, both cases yield hazards that are close to that of a truncated Calvo model.